GLOBAL ECONOMY-Asia's factories shaking off COVID gloom, China shines | Business

-Asian factories continued to shake off the coronavirus-induced gloom in August as more bright signs in China raised hopes of a firmer recovery in global demand, reducing pressure on policymakers to take more radical steps to avert a deeper recession.
+Asian factories continued to shake off the coronavirus gloom in August as more bright signs in China raised hopes of a firmer recovery in global demand, reducing pressure on policymakers to take bolder steps to avert a deeper recession.

 Manufacturing activity in China expanded at the fastest clip in nearly a decade in August, as factories ramped up output to meet rebounding demand, a private survey showed.
 New export orders rose for the first time this year.
 The upbeat findings contrasted with an official survey on Monday, which showed China's factory activity grew at a slightly slower pace in August.